 After a person ingests the parasites, the larvae enter the small intestine, where they mature and reproduce.
 The female worms then release larvae that migrate from the small intestine into the circulation to reach the muscles.
 Once in the muscles, the worms can live for an extended period.

 Doctors may find diagnosing trichinosis challenging because the symptoms are similar to those of other intestinal disorders.
-People may also confuse the symptoms with those of the flu or other common illnesses.
+People may also

 People with trichinosis will develop antibodies against the parasite, which doctors can detect in a blood test.
 In severe trichinosis, muscle biopsy samples may contain Trichinella.